Jessica Brown Findlay: Career

 Brown Findlay was cast in the lead role of 17-year-old Emilia Conan Doyle for Albatross, a 2011 British coming-of-age comedy drama film directed by Niall MacCormick, co-starring Julia Ormond, Felicity Jones and Sebastian Koch.
 Its premise is a teenage aspiring writer entering the lives of a dysfunctional family on the south coast of England, with bookish young women meeting up with a peer who lacks any boundaries or inhibitions.
 She was next cast in two episodes of the British science fiction comedy-drama television show Misfits, where she appeared in the first-season finale as a wholesome religious girl whose superpower is convincing everyone to abandon their delinquent behaviour in favour of celibacy.

 Almost immediately after her work in Albatross, Brown Findlay was cast in the ITV period drama television series Downton Abbey as Lady Sybil Crawley, the youngest and most forward-thinking of the Grantham daughters.
 In a 2012 interview with Vanity Fair, she said, "I thought this character of Sybil was fascinating, and I liked her modern attitude to life."
-She was the second major cast member to leave the series when her character died from eclampsia after giving birth in the third series.
-During a 2015 interview, Downton Abbey creator Julian Fellowes discussed the plot twist: "Jessica Brown Findlay, who played Sybil, had said she was going to leave right from the beginning.
+She was the first major cast member to leave the series when her character died from eclampsia after giving birth in the third series.
+During a 2015 interview, Downton Abbey creator Julian Fellowes discussed the plot twist: "Jessica [Brown Findlay, who played Sybil,] had said she was going to leave right from the beginning.
 She said, 'I'm doing three years, then I'm leaving.'
 So that was all worked out."

 She next appeared as Abi in the Black Mirror episode "Fifteen Million Merits" with English actor Daniel Kaluuya.
 The episode imagined a dystopian future where people earn merits on exercise bikes and the only way to escape their slave-like existence is to audition for reality TV judges.